chetan51/sandbox/adaptive-polynomial/README.md

 ## Usage

 First, run `python polynomial.py` to generate a polynomial.
-Then run `guesser.py` to have it guess your generated polynomial
+Then run `guesser.py` to have it guess your generated polynomial using adaptive querying.

 ## Example